MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/visual-indicator-for-your-app.md

 ## Enable visual indicator for your Teams app

-For a visual indicator, your Teams app must be integrated with bot SDK and support `meetingSidePanel` context.
+For a visual indicator, your Teams app must be integrated with bot SDK and have `meetingSidePanel` [context](build-tabs-for-meeting.md#context).
 The [targeted meeting notification API](in-meeting-notification-for-meeting.md#enable-targeted-in-meeting-notification) in bot SDK has been extended to support the visual indicator capability on the app icon and pass the MRI IDs of the intended recipients.

 To enable visual indicator for your Teams app: